Odaimoko/MACH-Pytorch/README.md

     └── bibtex_test.txt
 ```

-[To be updated] Note: The data directory\'s name should be the same as the prefix in the subdirectory and in the config file, and should be case-sensitive.
+Note: The data directory\'s name should be the same as the `name` field in the config file, and should be case-sensitive.
 Eg. for *Delicious* dataset, the `name` field in `config/data/delicious.yaml`, the name of the subdirectory under `data` both should be *Delicious*.
+Additionally, the prefix of `txt` files in the subdirectory can be anything, and should be specified in dataset config files.
+The training file under `bibtex` directory can be `Delicious_train.txt`, as long as the `prefix` field in the config file is `Delicious`.

 `*_test.txt` contains the test dataset and `*_train.txt` contains both training and validation datasets.
 The number of training instances are specified by `train_size` in data config file.
 Assume it is `m` .
 The first `m` training instances in `*_train.txt` are used in training, with the rest being validation set.

-The format of the text files can be found [here](http://manikvarma.org/downloads/XC/XMLRepository.html).
+The format of the text files can be found [here](http://manikvarma.org/downloads/XC/XMLRepository.html)  (search `README`).
 Please remove the first line in the original dataset if applicable, which contains 3 numbers indicating the **number of instances, features and labels**.
 These should be included in the dataset config.
+You may also want to retain the original version since it will be used in label trimming experiments.
+(TO BE SIMPLIFIED).

 ### Configuration

 Configuration files are placed in `config/data` (dataset meta-information) and `config/models` (model hyperparameters).
 There is one file called `test.yaml` in each directory with comments, serving as an example.

+The initial of config files should be lower-case.

 ### Preprocess